Black-Box Generalization: Stability of Zeroth-Order Learning

 \subsection{Generalization Error Bounds}

 For the first generalization error bound, we evaluate the right part of the inequality \eqref{eq:delta_bounds} for decreasing step size and bounded nonconvex loss.
-Then the Lipschitz condition provides a uniform stability condition for the loss and yields the next theorem. \begin{theorem}[\textbf{Nonconvex Bounded Loss | Decreasing Stepsize}] Assume that the loss $f(\cdot, z)\in [0,1]$ is $L$-Lipschitz and $\beta$-smooth for all $z\in \mc{Z}$.
+Then the Lipschitz condition provides a uniform stability condition for the loss and yields the next theorem. \begin{theorem}[\textbf{Nonconvex Bounded Loss | Decreasing Stepsize}] Let $f(\cdot, z)\in [0,1]$ be $L$-Lipschitz and $\beta$-smooth for all $z\in \mc{Z}$.
 Consider the ZoSS update rule \eqref{eq:ZO_updates} with $T$ the total number of iterates, $\alpha_t \leq C/t \MDK $ for some (fixed) $C>0$ and for all $t\leq T$, and fixed $\mu\leq cL\MDK/n \beta (3+d)^{3/2} $ for some $c>0$.
 Then the generalization error of ZoSS is bounded by

 \end{theorem} Inequality \eqref{eq:tighter_main_result}, as a tighter version of \eqref{eq:main_result_short}, provides a meaningful bound in marginal cases, i.e., By neglecting the negative term in \eqref{eq:tighter_main_result} we find \eqref{eq:main_result_short}, that is the ZoSS equivalent of SGD~\cite[Theorem 3.8]{hardt2016train}.
 When $K\rightarrow \infty$ and $c\rightarrow 0$, then $\MDK\rightarrow 1$, and the inequalities \eqref{eq:tighter_main_result}, \eqref{eq:main_result_short} reduce to a generalization bound for SGD.
 Inequality \eqref{eq:tighter_main_result} matches that of~\cite[Theorem 3.8]{hardt2016train}, and \eqref{eq:tighter_main_result} provides a tighter generalization bound for SGD as well.